 Marissa is a Maternal Mental Health Specialist, Mindfulness Teacher, and Integrative Nutrition Health Coach.
 She utilizes a holistic approach in helping people navigate parenthood, find balance, decrease their anxiety, improve their mood, and positively connect with their mind and body.

-Marissa oversees the Mental Health programs at The Nesting Place and will be seeing clients for in-person visits starting in the fall.
+Marissa oversees the Mental Health programs at The Nesting Place.

 Get in touch with Marissa: